X-Vine Models for Multivariate Extremes: Application: US flight delay data

 To further explore truncated X-vine models with a lower truncation level, we use the mBIC in Eq.~\eqref{eq:mBIC}.
-Fig.~\ref{fig:mBICFlight} illustrates the mBIC-optimal truncation level of $q^*=7$, which corresponds to 113 dependence copulas [Gaussian (17), Clayton (3), Gumbel (23), Frank (16), Joe (25), Survival Clayton (22), Survival Gumbel (6), and Survival Joe (1)] out of the 147 total edges from $\tree_2$ to $\tree_7$.
+Fig.~\ref{fig:mBICFlight} \chng{in the supplement} illustrates the mBIC-optimal truncation level of $q^*=7$, which corresponds to 113 dependence copulas [Gaussian (17), Clayton (3), Gumbel (23), Frank (16), Joe (25), Survival Clayton (22), Survival Gumbel (6), and Survival Joe (1)] out of the 147 total edges from $\tree_2$ to $\tree_7$.
 The total number of bivariate model components is thus $28+113=141$.
-Additionally, we investigate how the truncation level changes over the threshold range of $k/n\in(0.05, 0.15)$ in Fig.~\ref{fig:mBICvsQuan} in Appendix~\ref{sec:flight:additional}.
+Additionally, we investigate how the truncation level changes over the threshold range in Fig.~\ref{fig:mBICvsQuan}.
 It appears that the mBIC-optimal truncation levels are not overly sensitive to the choice of the threshold.
-The superimposed graph of the first seven vine trees is shown in Fig.~\ref{fig:FlightGraphXvineTrunc}, showing for $\tree_2$ to $\tree_7$ only the 113 out of 147 edges for which a copula other than the independence one is selected.
-The level by level vine tree sequence from $\tree_1$ to $\tree_7$ is presented in Fig.~\ref{fig:XvineFlightGraph} in Appendix~\ref{sec:flight:additional}.
+The superimposed graph of the first seven vine trees is shown in Fig.~\ref{fig:FlightGraphXvineTrunc}, showing for $\tree_2$ to $\tree_7$ only the 113 out of 147 edges for which a copula other than the independence one is selected. \chng{The vine tree sequence from $\tree_1$ to $\tree_7$} is presented in Fig.~\ref{fig:XvineFlightGraph}.

-Returning attention to model comparison, we consider extremal graphical models with the \HR{} distribution, another sparse model for extremes, detailed in \citet{engelke2021learning} and \citet{hentschel2022statistical}. \citet{hentschel2022statistical} obtained the sparse \HR{} graphical model through a structure learning method, using the \textsf{EGlearn} algorithm of \citet{engelke2021learning} for the sequential estimation of extremal graphical structure from data.
-The tuning parameter $\rho\ge 0$ controls sparsity, and the empirical extremal variogram matrix $\hGamma$ is used as edge weight for the \emph{minimum} spanning tree with smaller elements in $\hGamma$ indicating stronger extremal dependence.

-Following the vignette in \citet{engelke2graphicalextremes}, the data set is split in half: a training set for model fitting and a test set for tuning parameter selection.
-We determine the optimal tuning parameter, $\rho^*=0.1$, by evaluating the \HR{} log-likelihood values across tuning parameter values $\rho$ from the test set.
-The resulting sparse extremal graph with 148 edges at $\rho^*=0.1$ is shown in Fig.~\ref{fig:FlightGraphEGlearn}.
+Returning to model comparison, we consider \chng{extremal \HR{} graphical models \citep{engelke2021learning,hentschel2022statistical}. \citet{hentschel2022statistical} obtained a sparse \HR{} graphical model using the \textsf{EGlearn} algorithm \citep{engelke2021learning}.} The tuning parameter $\rho\ge 0$ controls sparsity.
+The empirical extremal variogram matrix $\hGamma$ is used as edge weight for the \emph{minimum} spanning tree with smaller elements in $\hGamma$ indicating stronger extremal dependence.
+Following \citet{engelke2graphicalextremes}, the data set is split in half: a training set for model fitting and a test set for tuning parameter selection.
+We determine the optimal tuning parameter, $\rho^*=0.1$, by evaluating the \HR{} log-likelihood across tuning parameter values $\rho$ from the test set.
+The resulting sparse extremal graph with 148 edges and $\rho^*=0.1$ is shown in Fig.~\ref{fig:FlightGraphEGlearn}.